GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/Black_Tusk#Archetype

 #### Assault
-- fights from cover and moves from cover to cover
+- fights from cover and moves cover to cover to avoid enemy fire
 - equipped with EMP grenades
 - no weak point